If you think Chihuahuas don’t get along with cats, don’t worry. Having this fear is reasonable, but Chihuahuas do get along with cats.

-Let’s have a look at the personality of chihuahua and how to effectively introduce them into your household!
+Let’s look at the personality of chihuahuas and how to introduce them into your household effectively!

 Characteristics of a Chihuahua

-While Chihuahuas can be very social, they like to be at the center of their owner’s attention, and they prefer the company of other Chihuahuas to other pets or dog breeds.
+While Chihuahuas can be very social, they like to be at the center of their owner’s attention and prefer the company of other Chihuahuas to other pets or dog breeds.

 Why does your Chihuahua feel threatened?